Capm96/Blog/content/blog/etfs.md

 In the short term, the market is much more influenced by gambles: money is going in and out of the market quickly, with no clear direction.
 People will not become richer overnight, and so the amount of money going in and out of the stock market is nearly constant.

-In the long term, however, the overall value of the market tends to grow as the economy grows.
+In the long term, the overall value of the market tends to grow as the economy grows.
 Now enough time has passed for people to have more money, which they will often use to put in the stock market, increasing demand, increasing value…

 One way of seeing this is that the stock market is constantly a gamble.
 The difference is that over time, people have more money to gamble with!
 And with more money, they can buy more shares, which increases their price, which increases the market value…

 In any case, the ride of the stock market is never smooth.
 Even on that long-term graph, there are many places where you see the line going down.
-The 2000’s internet bubble, the 2008 recession, now with the coronavirus.
+The 2000’s internet bubble, the 2008 recession, and now with the Covid-19 pandemic.

 Over time though, economies seem to almost always recover.
 And as they grow, the value of the stock market will also grow.
-However, this is not a guarantee!
+However, this is not a guarantee.
 Not all stock markets rise with time.
 But, in general, they tend to do so.

 We will use this fact that the market seems to increase in value over time to our advantage.
 The madness of trading can be left to the professionals.
 We do not want to take gambles.
 We want to plan in the long-term.
-We want to ride the trajectory like the first graph.
-To achieve these goals then, we might engage in passive investing.
+We want to ride the upwards trajectory shown in the first graph.

 In summary: